José Gabriel García: Printing and Publishing Company García Hermanos

-When Manuel de Jesús García passed away in 1907, his wife, Josefa Reina, took over the publishing company and it was renamed Imprenta J.R.
+When Manuel de Jesús García died in 1907, his wife, Josefa Reina, took over the publishing company and it was renamed Imprenta J.R.
 Vda García, Sucesores.
 In the early 1900s, J.R.
 Vda García was the editor and printer of the first Dominican postal cards.
 Among its famous publications are "Décimas" (1927) by Juan Antonio Alix as well as the first works of Domingo Moreno Jimenes, "La Promesa" (1916) and "Vuelos y Duelos" (1916).
 The youngest son of Manuel de Jesús and Josefa, Eduardo García Reina, eventually took charge of the company.

 In the 1910s, J.R.
 Vda García became another pioneer this time in the photography industry in the Dominican Republic by being the first company to provide the photo equipments and services of the Eastman Kodak in the country.
 Eduardo García Reina, was also the pioneer of the gift shops in the Colonial City when he established the store Recuerdos Dominicanos in the Isabel la Católica street around the same time along with the Kodak business.